FarronF/limerick-council-meetings/meetings/2016/05/16-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 18th April 2016.md

 acknowledged that, given the scale of public lighting, this was an issue that needed to be

 addressed at a national level.
-In relation to carbon footprints, he noted that a presentation was--- 7
+In relation to carbon footprints, he noted that a presentation was
+---
+7

 to be made to the Environment Strategic Policy Committee on foot of the COP21 Paris Climate